 - Or just for some peace and quiet: a lot of parents resort to food handouts for a moment’s peace but at what cost?

 What about when they are hurt or upset?

-This can be a really hard one, when our children are upset it’s hard for us, it tears at our heart strings and to soothe with a sweet food is really tempting.
-Why? because food can have a calming effect
+This can be a really hard one, when our children are upset it’s hard for us, it pulls at our heart strings and to soothe with a sweet food is really tempting.
+Why?
+Because food can have a calming effect

 Let’s look at the term upset.
 There is a big difference between…

 - OMG he’s broken his arm here’s an ice block to suck while we wait for your painkiller to work and…

 - OMG she’s broken her block tower, I’ll get an ice block to chill her out.

 If we jump to using food for any old type of upset or distress it will soon become the child’s fall back.
 Children have to get used to dealing with their emotions.
 They have to get over their sadness, their upset, their boredom.
 They need to be able to tolerate and address these feelings and stress as a part of life, without it triggering eating.